cryostatio/cryostatio.github.io/guides/_subsections/create-an-automated-rule.md

 We can define a rule that applies to any target application that has platform-specific attributes, such as Kubernetes labels or annotations.
 Here's an example in JSON notation:

 <figure>
-{% highlight bash %}
+{% highlight json %}

 {
   "name": "k8sMonitoring",
   "description": "Enable the Demo template on any target with the jfrMonitoring=true annotation", "matchExpression": "target.annotations.platform[‘jfrMonitoring’]==’enabled’", "eventSpecifier": "template=Demo,type=CUSTOM", "archivalPeriodSeconds": 300,
   "preservedArchives": 12
 }

 {% endhighlight %}